serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 ## Combination

-For example, to install dependencies for `doc` and `lint`, we can use the following command.
+To install dependencies for `doc `and `lint`, use the following command:

 ```bash
 make dev-doc,lint